HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?
 > Búa til afrit og geyma það annarstaðar áður en ég eyði foleder1

+## 11.2.1.5 Lab - Explore Control Panel Categories

+In the Control Panel, click the View by: drop-down box.
+Question:
+What are the viewing options?
+>